The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Results

 \subsection{Stellar metallicities}

 In the right panel of Fig. \ref{fig:simple_results} we plot our measured stellar masses against our measured stellar metallicities.
 We also show several median relationships from the literature.
 The black line shows the result of \cite{Peng2015}, measured from local Sloan Digital Sky Survey (SDSS) quiescent galaxies.
 The other three relationships are those reported by \cite{Beverage2025}.
 Their $z\sim0$ line, shown in red, is derived using individual galaxy results from \cite{Zhuang2023}, again based on SDSS data.
 The $z\sim0.7$ line, shown in pink, is derived from the LEGA-C survey results of \cite{Beverage2023}.
 The blue $1 < z < 3$ line is derived from SUSPENSE survey data \citep{Slob2024}.
-A more detailed literature comparison, including results for individual objects obtained from \cite{Belli2019}, \cite{Man2021}, \cite{Carnall2023c}, \cite{Beverage2024,Beverage2025}\footnote{\cite{Beverage2024} presents the same sample as \cite{Kriek2024}, while \cite{Beverage2025} presents the same sample as \cite{Slob2024}.}, \cite{Wu2025}, and \cite{deGraaff2025}, is presented in the right panel of Fig. \ref{fig:results}.

 We observe larger scatter in our sample compared to galaxies at lower redshifts, in particular towards far lower metallicities.
-The inverse-variance-weighted mean metallicity we measure for our sample, marked with a grey star in Fig. \ref{fig:simple_results}, is $\log_{10}(Z_{*,\mathrm{mean}}/\mathrm{Z_\odot})=-0.21\pm0.11$.
-This lies below the $1<z<3$ relation from \cite{Beverage2025}, however this is primarily driven by the three outlying metal-poor galaxies in our sample.
-If we exclude these three galaxies, the distribution of the remaining objects in our sample appears to agree well with the \cite{Beverage2025} $1 < z < 3$ relation.
-The inverse-variance-weighted mean metallicity excluding the three low-metallicity objects, which is shown with a cyan star in Fig. \ref{fig:simple_results}, is $\log_{10}(Z_{*,\mathrm{mean}}/\mathrm{Z_\odot})=0.02\pm0.06$.
+The inverse-variance-weighted mean metallicity we measure for our sample, marked with a grey star in Fig. \ref{fig:simple_results}, is $\log_{10}(Z_{*,\mathrm{mean}}/\mathrm{Z_\odot})=-0.03\pm0.12$.
+This lies below the $1<z<3$ relation from \cite{Beverage2025}, however this is primarily driven by the two outlying metal-poor galaxies in our sample.
+If we exclude these two galaxies, the distribution of the remaining objects in our sample appears to agree well with the \cite{Beverage2025} $1 < z < 3$ relation.
+The inverse-variance-weighted mean metallicity excluding the two low-metallicity objects, which is shown with a cyan star in Fig. \ref{fig:simple_results}, is $\log_{10}(Z_{*,\mathrm{mean}}/\mathrm{Z_\odot})=0.15\pm0.06$.

-The three galaxies with significantly lower metallicity estimates, 34495, 109760 and 113667, are consistent with the strongly sub-solar metallicities that have recently been reported for several massive quiescent galaxies observed at $z>4$ \citep{Carnall2023c,deGraaff2025,Wu2025}.
-Combined with the examples in the literature, these galaxies might represent a new type of evolutionary path for early massive quiescent galaxies that rapidly formed and quenched while maintaining substantially sub-solar chemical abundances.
-However, it is challenging to explain why no such objects appear to be found at lower redshift (though it is possible these galaxies will later become more metal-rich by rejuvenating or accreting more metal-rich stars through mergers).